-The boron-treated radiata pine samples did not have mycelium on the surface.
-No decay was observed on any of the boron-treated radiata pine samples (Figure 6).
-Minor mould was observed on some of the boron-treated radiata pine samples (Table 1).
+Most of the boron-treated radiata pine samples did not have mycelium growth on the surface.
+No decay was observed on any of the boron-treated radiata pine samples (Figure 7).
+Minor to establish mould was observed on some of the boron-treated radiata pine samples (Table 1).